gosaya-com/needjs/docs/api.md

 <a name="callee.ok"></a>

 ### callee.ok()
-Call this function for PRE only, when you have proccessed but have not failed or done
+Call this function for PRE only, when you have processed but have not failed or done

 **Kind**: static method of [<code>callee</code>](#callee)
 <a name="Need"></a>